Pregnancy Weight Gain: How to Get Rid of It?

 The foundation for removing the pregnancy weight gain is going to be a sensible diet.
 After pregnancy is not the time to try some fad diet, especially if you are breastfeeding your baby.
 In that case, you should talk to your obstetrician about the healthiest diet for you and the baby.

 Remember that most new mothers lose about half of their pregnancy weight gain within the first month and a half after delivery.
-The remainder will come off if you and add exercise to your routine.
+The remainder will come off if you eat right and add exercise to your routine.

 The information supplied in this article is not to be considered as medical advice and is for educational purposes only.